michael-antar/constellation/README.md

 ### Users

-Stores information about your users, managed primarily by Auth.js.
+Stores information about all users, managed primarily by Auth.js.
 Used to handle _authentication_, _permissions_ (roles), and _attribute content_ like pages and comments to a specific person.

 | Field        | Type          | Description                                                  |
 | ------------ | ------------- | ------------------------------------------------------------ |